MarkWieczorek/mapmanager/_posts/2017-10-22-fiji-plugins.md

 - Fiji
 ---

-Map Manager uses a number of custom Fiji plugins to fit segment tracing and convert raw data into a format that can be imported into Map MAnager.
+Map Manager uses a number of custom [Fiji][6] plugins to convert raw data into a format that can be imported into Map Manager.

+Map Manager also has an internal Fiji plugin to fit dendritic segments.

-### Tracing segments
+### Fitting dendritic segments

-This is done seemlesly and only requires an installed Fiji program to be identified in [hard drive paths][2].
+This is done seemlesly from within Map Manager and only requires an installed Fiji program to be specified in [hard drive paths][2].

+The Map Manager code to fit dendritic segments is a modified version of the [Simple Neurite Tracer][5] Fiji plugin.

-### Converting raw data to single channel .tif files
+### Converting raw 3D data to open in Map Manager

-Map Manager can import 3D .tif image stack with 1, 2, or 3 color channels.
+Map Manager can open 3D .tif image stack with 1, 2, or 3 color channels.

-Here are the rules:

  - Map Manager **will** open single color channel 3D .tif files.
  - Map Manager will <span style="color:red">not</span> open 3D volumes that have interleaved color channels.